 Formosan termite workers are the colony members that seek out, masticate and digest the cellulose found in wood.
 They then feed the entire colony by a process called “trophallaxis."
 They digest and regurgitate the digested materials for the other colony members to eat.

 Termites are basically blind.
 They seek out wood or any other source of cellulose in a random manner.
 They expand their search from their nest until they bump into an acceptable food source.

 They are able to distinguish between light and dark, which is all they need to know for their safety.
 If they stay in the dark, they are safe from predators and able to maintain moisture in their fragile bodies.
 Light means danger.

 Mud tunnels, also known as shelter tubes or mud tubes, enable Formosan termites to maintain the temperature and humidity of their environment.
 These tunnels also help keep them hidden from ants, spiders and other predators that may come looking for trouble.
 Everywhere they go, Formosan termites build mud tunnels for safe travel, even below ground where their nest and many foraging tunnels are located.

-HabitatsWhen Formosan termites find larger pieces of wood, like the wood in a home, they work on the surface first.
-The mud tunnels are easy to see when on the surface of wood, but they usually remain hidden inside walls or behind other materials within the structure.
+So, what attracts Formosan termites and makes an area hospitable to them?
+When Formosan termites find larger sources of wood, such as the substructure of a home, they work on the surface first.
+The mud tunnels are easy to see when constructed on the surface of wood, but they usually remain hidden inside walls or behind other materials within the structure.